lmc2179/lmc2179.github.io/drafts/bayesian_qa.md

 * Direct inspection - the most common, and the one we talk about here.
 Have a person or automated system look at it, and evaluate whether it is good enough
 * Study the effects of the products - A/B tests, clinical trials, measure whether it does what you want
 * Simulated environment - Cross-validation, physical device testing, unit testing

+Okay so you've got the basics down: you know your unit, you have your evaluation measure (binary or real), you have a batch, you have a target failure rate

+# Bayesics: Beta Binomial analysis of the failure rate

+# What's the smallest sample I could collect

+# Predictive simulation

+# Where to learn more

 ## Endnotes